 Requirements: Must have access to the internet and provide an email address at registration.
 Must know how to use a web browser (ex: Chrome, Safari, Internet Explorer) and how to send and receive email.
 You will be expected to complete the online portion of the course (approximately one hour) before you arrive for the in-person session on February DATE.
 Students will have access to the online materials for 60 days after the first day they access the course.

 Continuing education: This class fulfills a requirement for the Woodland Stewardship Program.
-5 CPDH credits for educators and 5 Continuing Education Credits under the Society for Ecological Restoration's Certified Ecological Restoration Practitioner program are available.
+5 CPDH credits for educators are available.
+5 Continuing Education Credits are available from the Society for Ecological Restoration (SER).